KDTechniques/FetchBook/README.md

 |-|
 |<img src='https://github.com/KDTechniques/FetchBook/blob/main/behindTheScenesImages/UnitTests.jpg?raw=true'>

+## 🚀 Performance Optimizations
+- **Lazy Loading and Image Caching**: Used a list for lazy loading of recipe images and `SDWebImageSwiftUI` for caching images.
+This ensures that images are only loaded when about to appear on the screen and are quickly accessible on subsequent views, reducing memory usage and unnecessary network requests.

+- **Efficient Data Fetching**: Combined data fetching logic with Swift Concurrency to optimize the process and avoid blocking the main thread during API calls.

+- **`.task` ViewModifier for Asynchronous Fetching**: Used the task modifier to initiate asynchronous data fetches directly within SwiftUI views.
+This allows for a seamless integration of async/await, ensuring that data fetching is efficient and happens as soon as the view appears without blocking the main thread.

+- **View Extractions**: Extracted views to prevent them from being redrawn when there's a data change.
+This helps reduce the complexity of the main view body, promotes reusability, and improves performance by avoiding unnecessary recomputations.

+- **Efficient View Composition**: Using `@ViewBuilder` makes the code more efficient by directly returning the actual views, preserving their types and avoiding unnecessary overhead caused by type-erasing them with `AnyView`.

+- **Eliminate Unnecessary Dependencies**: Minimized the number of dependent views or properties that a single view relies on to prevent unnecessary updates to the entire view hierarchy.

+- **Avoid Inline Filtering/Sorting in Lists**: Moved filtering and sorting logic outside of the view body to avoid recalculating it on every render.
+By performing these operations before passing the data to the list, the app ensures smoother performance, particularly with larger datasets.

+- **Utilize `@StateObject` and `@ObservedObject` Appropriately**: Used @StateObject for managing the lifecycle of observable objects in the view and @ObservedObject for subscribing to objects created elsewhere can significantly improve memory management and performance in SwiftUI apps.

+- **Stable Identifiers**: Leveraged stable identifiers (e.g., unique IDs) for recipe items in lists.
+This helps SwiftUI optimize view updates and animations, ensuring that the UI remains responsive when the underlying data changes.

+- **Potential for Further Optimization**: I could have improved performance even further by eliminating the `SwiftUI-Shimmer` and `YouTubeiOSPlayerHelper` dependencies, reducing the overall complexity and overhead in the app.

 ## ⏰ Time Spent
 I decided to invest more than 4-5 hours into this project because there was no strict deadline for the exercise.
 I wanted to put forth my maximum effort to create something I love.
 Even though this isn’t a production app, I treated it with the same seriousness and dedication as I would for any professional project.
 This approach reflects my strengths and a weakness of mine—I take projects very seriously and strive to deliver beautiful outcomes, whether it's a full-fledged app or a simple console application.